PeopleMover (Disneyland): Closure

-The PeopleMover closed on August 21, 1995 since Imagineers thought the ride was past its time and no longer a prototype, but rather a place to rest one's feet and also as part of Michael Eisner and Paul Pressler's program to save money by shutting down expensive and classic attractions.
+The PeopleMover closed on August 21, 1995 since Imagineers thought the ride was past its time and no longer a prototype, but rather a place to rest one's feet and also as part of Michael Eisner and Paul Pressler's program to save money by shutting down expensive attractions.
 When Toy Story Funhouse operated as a temporary attraction during the 1996 season, a few character statues from the film sat on the PeopleMover track.
 It was replaced by the short-lived Rocket Rods in 1998.
 Due to the failure of Euro Disney, officials kept the PeopleMover track unbanked and original.

 A few of the retired PeopleMover cars were used in other parts of the resort after its closing.
 Three cars from train #45 used to sit outside the Team Disney Anaheim building, but they were removed in 2007.
 One of the cars from train #45 is now in display at the cast members cafe called the Eat Ticket.
 Another car from train #45 is now owned by a local resident.
 Two cars were repainted with a blue and orange grid to resemble a blueprint (along with Rocket Jets vehicles and the front of a Mark III Disneyland-ALWEG monorail train) and placed in the queue display for Rocket Rods, which would later close in 2000.
 These were later sold on Disney Auctions after Rocket Rods closed.

-The checkout counters at the Little Green Men Store Command in Tomorrowland resemble PeopleMover cars and the store has former Rocket Jets vehicles retrofitted as merchandise shelves.
+The checkout counters at the Little Green Men Store Command in Tomorrowland are modified from PeopleMover cars and the store has former Rocket Jets vehicles retrofitted as merchandise shelves.
 The store also had Skyway buckets hanging from the ceiling when it was the Premiere Shop.

 In 2000, almost five years after the attraction's closure, an updated version of the Autopia attraction opened.
 The old on-board audio music from the PeopleMover served as the background area music in Autopia's queue from 2000 to 2017.

-The ride track infrastructure which served both the PeopleMover and Rocket Rods still stands unused in Tomorrowland.
-The track, however, is still being maintained, as it was repainted in 2005 along with the rest of Tomorrowland, and foliage over the Autopia area was trimmed away or removed from the track.
+The ride track infrastructure, as well as the loading station, which served both the PeopleMover and Rocket Rods still stands unused in Tomorrowland as of 2024.
+Portions of the track, however, are still being maintained, as it was repainted in 2005 along with the rest of Tomorrowland, and foliage over the Autopia area was trimmed away or removed from the track.
 In September 2010 at D23's "Destination D" event, then-president of Disneyland Resort George Kalogridis said that while there may be plans to bring back the ride, the park would not be able to return the attraction to its original form due to stricter regulations.
 Kalogridis stated "Everyone understands the passion everyone has for it."
 He additionally stated, "Hang in there."

-Portions of the track can still be viewed from the monorail and the Astro Orbiter ride.
+Portions of the track can still be viewed from the monorail, Autopia, and Astro Orbiter rides.